elyra-ai/elyra/docs/source/user_guide/enhanced-script-support.md

 To run your script locally, select the `Spark/Scala Toree Kernel` option in the dropdown menu, and click the `Run` icon.

-## Ability to execute a Python, R and Scala script as a pipeline
+## Ability to execute a Python and R script as a pipeline

-Elyra allows the execution of Python, R and Scala scripts as a pipeline or batch job in remote cloud environments.
+Elyra allows the execution of Python and R script as a pipeline or batch job in remote cloud environments.
 This feature leverages the AI pipelines feature and requires access to either a Kubeflow Pipelines or Apache Airflow deployment via a [runtime configuration](../user_guide/runtime-conf).

 To run a Python or R script as a pipeline, open the script file and select `Run as Pipeline` button from the editor toolbar.